andijakl/ParentActivityPlanner/README.md

-# Activity Hub
+# Parent Activity Hub

-Activity Hub is a web application designed to help parents coordinate activities with other parents and their children.
+Parent Activity Hub is a web application designed to help parents coordinate activities with other parents and their children.
 It allows users to create profiles, plan activities, connect with friends using invite codes, and join each other's events.

 Built with Next.js, TypeScript, Tailwind CSS, ShadCN UI, and Firebase.